youngstead/idea-relative-line-numbers/README.md

 this solution uses annotations to display the line numbers, which has several implications, including the following:

-* Regular and relative line numbers may both be displayed simultaneously.
-This is not an issue per se but rather a side effect, outside the plugin's control.
+* Regular and relative line numbers may both be displayed simultaneously but only as an unintentional side effect, outside the plugin's control.
-* The relative line numbers may conflict with other annotations (e.g. VCS) and closing annotations will unintuitively remove the relative line numbers as well.
+* The relative line numbers may conflict with other annotations (e.g. VCS) and closing annotations will unintuitively remove the relative line numbers as well, causing confusion.

 To address these issues, this plugin uses modern IntelliJ Platform SDK features to replace line numbers with relative values.
-This should improve performance ( not measured) while avoiding conflicts with annotations.
+This should also improve performance (not measured) while avoiding conflicts with annotations.